SMC's Changing Process

 Companies at meetings

-From November 2014 the Scottish Medicines Consortium will invite sponsor companies to attend SMC meetings when one of their products is being considered (as a full submission or resubmission).
-Company representatives will be expected to respond to specific queries regarding the submission and be able to provide clarification on any outstanding issues.
+From November 2014 the Scottish Medicines Consortium invited sponsor companies to attend SMC meetings when one of their products is being considered (as a full submission or resubmission).
 Further information can be found here.

 SMC meetings in public

 Scottish Medicines Consortium meetings are now open to the public to observe, in line with SMC's commitment to openness and transparency.
 Meeting in public will increase public awareness as to how evidence is assessed, interpreted and discussed, and the way that comments from Patient Interest Groups, pharmaceutical companies and clinicians inform how recommendations are made.
 Further information on observing an SMC meeting can be found here.

 End of Life & Very Rare Conditions